Süleymanname: Political function of the Süleymannâme

 A relationship between Suleiman and God is made which functions in two ways.
 First, it shows him as the Creator, but also as a divine figure.
 Second, his position was not only approved by God himself, but he was chosen to rule by God.
-Adding to Suleiman's religious significance, he is written as the last reformer of religion and depicted as the image of the Perfect Man, only second to the prophet Muhammad.
+Adding to Suleiman's religious significance, he is written as the last reformer of religion and depicted as the image of the Perfect Man, only second to the Islamic prophet Muhammad.
 Certain images in the manuscript were executed as a way to show Suleiman's importance as one of the last religious and political leaders and were all approved by the sultan himself.
 Some of these images include Suleiman's portrayal as the second Solomon on a gold throne and as a saint with a nimbus surrounding his head.
 Again, Suleiman's reign is legitimized as divine through the combination of his legacy with the histories of other great rulers from other traditions.
 With that being said, Arif even goes as far to declare Suleiman's superiority over both past Ottoman and world rulers.
 Rulers of the past all possessed the right kingly characteristics, but in regards to Suleiman, none of them compared to him.
 Even in the realms of religion, Suleiman's faith and belief in God surpasses the rest of these rulers.
 By analyzing the order of volumes in Arif's Shahanama, Arif's main purpose is in placing Suleiman in a special position in world history as it started initially from Creation.